 Of the trip, he said, “We would get up at 4:30 a.m. in a small hold between decks.
 We were packed in so tightly that we could not lie down.
 Once I was able to get out on deck long enough to have a hose played on me, driving me back into the hold.
 The voyage made in a regular cargo vessel took 10 days.”

 On July 28, 1944, the ship arrived at Takao, Formosa, at 9:00 A.M., and remained in port until it sailed at 7:00 P.M.
-From July 30th to August 2nd, the ship sailed through a storm which kept submarines away.
+From July 30th to August 2nd, the ship sailed through a storm that kept submarines away.
 On August 3rd, the POWs were issued clothes, and the ship arrived at Moji, Japan, on August 4th at midnight.
 The POWs were disembarked at 8:00 A.M. and formed into POW detachments of 100 men.

 The POW detachment John was in was marched to the train depot and boarded a train and sent to Kamioka Camp, also known as Nagoya #1-B, where they worked in a lead and zinc mine.
 With him in the camp was Emerson Rex of A Company.
 Collective punishment was standard in the camp, and the POWs were beaten and kicked if they violated a rule.
 Medical supplies were also withheld from the sick.

-Sometime during his captivity, in Japan, that John was sent to Sendai #6 which was also known as Hanawa, where 500 POWs worked in the copper mine owned by Mitsubishi and under company supervision.
+Sometime during his captivity, in Japan, John was sent to Sendai #6 which was also known as Hanawa, where 500 POWs worked in the copper mine owned by Mitsubishi and under company supervision.
 The camp was approximately 200 feet wide by 350 feet long and had a 12-foot high wooden fence around it and was located at 4,000 feet.
 The POWs were housed in wooden barracks, with 30-foot ceilings, and two tiers of bunks, against each long wall, with straw matting and a mattress stuffed with straw for sleeping.
 They also had a 4″ by 4″ by 8″ block of wood for a pillow.

 The floors of the barracks were packed dirt with a center aisle.
 There were covered walkways, without sides, that connected the barracks.
 To heat the barracks, there was a small potbelly stove.
 If they were lucky, the Japanese gave them enough wood for an hour’s heat.
 The POWs – who worked in the foundry – stole coal knowing that if they were caught they would be beaten.
 The barracks were not insulated and the heavy snow – which was as deep as 10 feet – served as insulation.